hannesmannerheim/qvitter/README.md

 TODO
 ----

-1. image attachments

-1. avatar upload from profile card

-1. better user popup, with e.g. latest queets

-1. Faq
+1. rtl is a little broken, also mobile rtl

 1. DM's

+1. user actions-cog wheel in users lists, ellipsis button in queets, with block etc

 1. lists

-1. user actions-cog wheel in users lists, with block, list etc

 1. proxy to non-https for getting conversations the instance doesn't have via jsonp